-In order to graduate with an equivalent HAVO diploma, the students must obtain 6 CXC CSEC passes for Grade I, II or III subjects, at least a C-Grade for the Dutch Cambridge, have a sufficient for the extra modules, PE, Cultural Education and Social Studies.
+In order to graduate with an equivalent HAVO diploma, the students must obtain 6 CXC CSEC passes for Grade I, II or III, at least a passing Grade for CNAVT, and a sufficient for the extra modules, PE, Cultural Education and Social Studies.

-For the Vocational stream, students must successfully pass the CVQ Level 2 Assessments and deemed competent.
+For the Vocational stream, students must successfully pass the CVQ Level 2 Assessments and be deemed competent.
+Dutch is administered as a school exam or students can take part in the CNAVT.